 (1) The individual's full name and complete address.

-(2) A description of the individual's homestead and the number of years that the individual has resided at that homestead.
+(2) A description of the homestead and the number of years that the individual has resided at the homestead.

 (3) Proof of the individual's age.

 (4) The name of any other county and township in which the individual owns or is buying real property.

 (5) Any other information requested by the department of local government finance.

 (e) If two (2) individuals own a homestead under a tenancy by the entirety and one (1) or both of the individuals meet the eligibility requirements of this section, the individuals may together receive not more than one (1) credit under this section.

 (f) A county auditor with whom a statement is filed under this section shall immediately prepare and transmit a copy of the statement to the auditor of any other county in which the individual who claims the credit owns or is buying real property.
 The auditor of the other county shall:

 (1) note on the copy of the statement whether the individual has claimed a credit under this section for a homestead located in the other county; and